Full-Body Articulated Human-Object Interaction: Abstract

 \section{Abstract}

-Fine-grained capture of 3D \acp{hoi} boosts human activity understanding and facilitates various downstream visual tasks.
-Prior models mostly assume that humans interact with rigid objects using only a few body parts, limiting their scope.
-In this paper, we address the challenging problem of \ac{fahoi}, wherein the \textbf{whole} human bodies interact with articulated objects, whose parts are connected by movable joints.
-We present \textbf{\ac{dataset}}, a large-scale motion-captured \ac{fahoi} dataset, consisting of \NHOURS hours of versatile interactions between \NSUBJ participants and \NOBJ articulated and rigid sittable objects. \ac{dataset} provides 3D meshes of both humans and articulated objects during the entire interactive process, as well as \textbf{realistic} and \textbf{physically plausible} full-body interactions.
-We show the value of \ac{dataset} with object pose estimation.
-By learning the geometrical relationships in \ac{hoi}, we devise the first model that leverages human pose estimation to tackle the articulated object pose/shape estimation during whole-body interactions.
-Given an image and an estimated human pose, our model reconstructs the object pose/shape and optimizes the reconstruction according to a learned interaction prior.
-Under two evaluation settings, our model significantly outperforms baselines.
-We further demonstrate the significance of \ac{dataset} with a downstream task of human pose generation conditioned on interacting articulated objects.
-We hope \ac{dataset} will promote the community towards finer-grained interaction understanding.
-Data/code will be made publicly available.
+Fine-grained capture of 3D \acp{hoi} enhances human activity comprehension and supports various downstream visual tasks.
+However, previous models often assume that humans interact with rigid objects using only a few body parts, constraining their applicability.
+In this paper, we address the intricate challenge of \ac{fahoi}, where complete human bodies interact with articulated objects having interconnected movable joints.
+We introduce \ac{dataset}, an extensive motion-captured \ac{fahoi} dataset comprising \NHOURS hours of diverse interactions involving \NSUBJ participants and \NOBJ articulated as well as rigid sittable objects.
+The \ac{dataset} provides 3D meshes of both humans and articulated objects throughout the interactive sequences, offering \textbf{realistic} and \textbf{physically plausible} full-body interactions.
+We demonstrate the utility of \ac{dataset} through object pose estimation.
+Leveraging the geometric relationships inherent in \ac{hoi}, we propose a pioneering model that employs human pose estimation to address articulated object pose and shape estimation within whole-body interactions.
+Given an image and an estimated human pose, our model reconstructs the object's pose and shape, refining the reconstruction based on a learned interaction prior.
+Across two evaluation scenarios, our model significantly outperforms baseline methods.
+Additionally, we showcase the significance of \ac{dataset} in a downstream task involving human pose generation conditioned on interacting with articulated objects.
+We anticipate that the availability of \ac{dataset} will advance the community's understanding of finer-grained interactions.